matthiasn/talk-transcripts/Hickey_Rich/ClojureConcurrency.md

 of things changed in that transaction.

 `bound`, this is just a helper function for me, often in this world.
-Well first of all the world a torus, so I am going to connect the sides around to each other, and I am going to connect the top to the bottom.
+Well first of all the world is a torus, so I am going to connect the sides around to each other, and I am going to connect the top to the bottom.
 Everybody who has written cheesy games knows how to do this.
-And you end up with a donut.
+And then you end up with a donut.
 So we have a donut world.
 The top wraps around to the bottom.
 The sides wrap around to each other.

 So between the donut world having to go from one end to the other, and the direction world having to wrap around, this `bound` function makes